Leaving work without being paid

 When you leave work

-On the day your employment ends, that is the date of dismissal, there are certain things your employer should give you.
-They include the following:
+On the day your employment ends, there are certain things your employer should give you.
+They include:

 - The pay you are owed and a payslip